 - ISO/IEC 27031 — provides guidelines developing business continuity for Information and Communication Technologies

-What is the difference between ISO 27001 and 27002?
+What Is the Difference Between ISO 27001 and 27002?

-ISO 27001 defines the requirements for an Information Security Management System (ISMS) but doesn’t tell you what controls to implement from ISO 27001 Annex A. ISO 27002 fills in the gaps by providing detailed guidance on how to implement these controls to meet ISO 27001 requirements.
+ISO 27001 defines the requirements for an information security management system (ISMS) but doesn’t tell you what controls to implement from ISO 27001 Annex A. ISO 27002 fills in the gaps by providing detailed guidance on how to implement these controls to meet ISO 27001 requirements.

-Differentiate your business with ISO 27001 certification
+Differentiate Your Business with ISO 27001 Certification

 Vetting your current cybersecurity practices and strategies through the ISO 27001 compliance process is one of the best actions you can take to improve your security posture.
 But many organizations don’t have the resources or expertise to complete the standard’s rigorous requirements.
-Alert Logic delivers an ISO 27001 solution with our MDR service that provides asset discovery, vulnerability assessment, threat detection, and web application security.
-Our MDR solution can help you meet the ISO 27001 requirements so that you can reduce your risk, respond more quickly and effectively to attacks, and show your partners and customers that you’re committed to the highest information security standards.